-The demographic make-up of HBHN clients is by and large made up of English speaking clients.
-In the event that there is a need for non-English interpretation we have designated staff who speak Russian, Portuguese, Ukrainian and Armenian.
+The demographic make-up of HBHN clients is by and large made up of English-speaking clients.
+However, if there is a need for non-English interpretation, we have designated staff who speak Russian, Portuguese, Ukrainian, and Armenian.
 These staff will be utilized for translation purposes.
-Attempts will be made to acquire an interpreter for other languages.
+In addition, attempts will be made to acquire an interpreter for other languages.

-The vast majority of our clients with special needs are aged 0-6 years.
-For clients or participants with special needs, a Board Maker communication tool is available in several locations and on the Intervention lap top computers.
+Most of our clients with special needs are aged 0-6 years.
+For clients or participants with special needs, a Board Maker communication tool is available in several locations and on the Intervention laptop computers.

 All records and files are the property of Health Bound Health Network.
-The client has full access to their information in the Service File, under the supervision and with the support of their Health Bound Health Network staff.
+The client has full access to their information in the Service File under the supervision and support of their Health Bound Health Network staff.
 This procedure is explained to the client/family during the orientation process.
 Access by the caregiver, or anyone else, must be by written consent of the client, by court order, or by submitting a formal request.
-Health Bound Health Network staff may withhold information in the file from the client, if: it is information provided by a third party, and that party has not consented to the client viewing the information, or; the staff believes the information would be detrimental to the well-being or best interest of the client.
-In either case, the client may file a complaint, or apply for the information by applying under the Freedom of Information and Protection of Privacy Act:
+Health Bound Health Network staff may withhold information in the file from the client if it is information provided by a third party, and that party has not consented to the client viewing the information, or; the staff believes the information would be detrimental to the well-being or best interest of the client.
+In either case, the client may file a complaint or apply for the information by applying under the Freedom of Information and Protection of Privacy Act:

-The Directing Manager is responsible to ensure that policies and procedures are in place to review and act upon complaints, grievances and Reportable Incidents.
+The Directing Manager is responsible for ensuring that policies and procedures are in place to review and act upon complaints, grievances, and Reportable Incidents.

-Employees will inform the Directing Manager when clients, family members, referral agents or members of the public submit complaints.
+Employees will inform the Directing Manager when clients, family members, referral agents, or public members submit complaints.
 The steps taken by the Directing Manager to resolve the complaint will be reviewed and modified as needed to resolve the issue.
-The management team will support the resolution of complaints, and monitor trends within programs and worksites.
+In addition, the management team will support the resolution of complaints and monitor trends within programs and worksites.

-Program Coordinators will monitor and track complaints and grievances, by keeping a file of notes regarding complaints received, and/or written responses to those complaints.
+Program Coordinators will monitor and track complaints and grievances by keeping a file of notes regarding complaints received and written responses to those complaints.

-At the client’s request, he/she will receive a step-by-step complaint process that clearly articulates the Agency’s formal complaint procedure.
-The assigned Health Bound Health Network staff will explain to the client and/or the client’s guardian/caregiver/support person that filing a formal grievance will not result in any retaliatory action on behalf of the Agency nor restrict services in any way.
+At the client’s request, they will receive a step-by-step complaint process that clearly articulates the Agency’s formal complaint procedure.
+The assigned Health Bound Health Network staff will explain to the client, and the client’s guardian/caregiver/support person that filing a formal grievance will not result in any retaliatory action on behalf of the Agency nor restrict services in any way.
 Their attention will be drawn to the complaint procedure and the relevant Directing Manager’s contact information.